 And that was a whirlpool, that was a whirlpool,

 And I very nearly drowned.

 In these lines, he is describing a series of events that are deeply metaphorical in nature.
 He is diving into the relationship that he cares so much for.
-This woman, Nessa, is a whirlpool-like and by reusing the word “And” he lists out his actions, describing step by step what he did.
+This woman, Nessa, is whirlpool-like, and by reusing the word “And,” he lists out his actions, describing step by step what he did.